 The deadline for complete applications is January 3, 2017 for fall admission.
 We do not admit students in the spring semester.

 There is a $60 application fee.
 If this fee would cause financial hardship, please send an email to email@example.com and request a fee waiver.
 All requests will be approved.
 Please include your application number when requesting a fee waiver.

 The $60 fee will be waived for applications submitted by December 1.

 Once PhD applications have been screened, candidates are invited to visit the campus for:

 The department covers these expenses.
 International students who reside outside of the U.S. are not interviewed in person, but may be interviewed by skype and/or telephone.

-All PhD students admitted to the program are offered a competitive annual stipend, Aetna health insurance, and a full tuition scholarship.
+All PhD students admitted to the program are offered a competitive annual stipend (research or teaching assistantship), Aetna health insurance, and a full tuition scholarship.
 Support is guaranteed for five years subject to satisfactory progress towards the degree.
-Students are awarded a research or teaching assistantship.
+Travel funds are available to PhD students who give a talk or present a poster at a national or international conference.
 The department also awards Caspari and Holtfreter Fellowships.